MauriceElliott/MAGIos/LLM_RULES.md

 ### Language Priority

 1. **Swift First**: This project is Swift-first and foremost
-2. **C Where Necessary**: Use C only where Swift cannot be used (bootstrap, hardware initialization)
+2. **C Where Necessary**: Use C for bootstrap, hardware initialization, and critical memory management
+3. **Memory Management Exception**: Full C implementations are acceptable for malloc/free and related memory functions
-3. **No Other Languages**: Avoid introducing additional languages unless absolutely critical
+4. **No Other Languages**: Avoid introducing additional languages unless absolutely critical

 ### Aesthetic & Theme